AdaCore/spark2014/lrm/source/packages.rst

 Initialization Refinement
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If a package has an ``initialization_aspect`` which constain a ``state_name`` then each ``constituent`` of the ``state_name`` must be initialized during package elaboration or be desinated as Volatile, in which case they are implicitly initialized.
+If a package has an ``initialization_aspect`` which contains a ``state_name`` then each ``constituent`` of the ``state_name`` must be initialized during package elaboration or be designated as Volatile, in which case they are implicitly initialized.
 A ``constituent`` of ``state_name`` of a package which does not appear in the ``initializes_aspect`` of the package must not be initialized during